ucnkwocha/ucnkwocha/README.md

 ## I am Uchechi Nkwocha(ucnkwocha)

-### A data analyst on a journey to discovering insights, patterns and trends that would help positively influence business decision and growth.
+### A data analyst on a journey to discovering insights, patterns and trends that would help influence business decision and growth positively.

 I am currently improving my skills on SQL, excel, googlesheets, power BI .